Aliases for CPB2 Gene

 GeneCards Summary for CPB2 Gene

-CPB2 (Carboxypeptidase B2 (Plasma)) is a Protein Coding gene.
-Diseases associated with CPB2 include meningococcal infection and hemophilia b.
-Among its related pathways are Complement and coagulation cascades and Complement and coagulation cascades.
-GO annotations related to this gene include metallocarboxypeptidase activity.
-An important paralog of this gene is CPA3.
+CPB2 (Carboxypeptidase B2) is a Protein Coding gene.
+Diseases associated with CPB2 include Factor Xiii Deficiency and Factor Xi Deficiency.
+Among its related pathways are Complement and coagulation cascades and Salivary secretion.
+Gene Ontology (GO) annotations related to this gene include metallocarboxypeptidase activity and carboxypeptidase activity.
+An important paralog of this gene is CPB1.

 Cleaves C-terminal arginine or lysine residues from biologically active peptides such as kinins or anaphylatoxins in the circulation thereby regulating their activities.
 Down-regulates fibrinolysis by removing C-terminal lysine residues from fibrin that has already been partially degraded by plasmin.